Patients’ rights: what you are entitled to

 - to services such as medical care, rehabilitation, sickness benefits and nursing allowances.

-- to freely choose your statutory health insurance provider (this applies to those covered by statutory health insurance).
+- to freely choose your health insurance provider (this applies to those covered by statutory health insurance).

 What is the right to view the patient record?